wazuh/wazuh-chef/cookbooks/README.md

 If you want to add new fields to customize your installation, you can declare it as a default attribute in its respective .rb file in the attributes folder or add it manually to the role.

-For example: To enable cluster configuration, the following line would be changed in ```/cookbooks/wazuh_manager/attributes/cluster.rb ``` file:
+For example: To enable cluster configuration, the following line would be replaced in ```/cookbooks/wazuh_manager/attributes/cluster.rb ``` file:

 `````` ruby
 default['ossec']['conf']['cluster'] = {